 - Prices are variable.
 Contact us for exact quotes.

-- Payment is possible by credit card (please put the credit card coordinates on the patient form) or by bank transfer to the GENDIA bank account at the KBC bank (Anselmostraat 35, 2018 Antwerp, Belgium):
+- An invoice is mailed to you after the blood sample has arrived at GENDIA.
+Payment is possible by credit card (please put the credit card coordinates on the patient form) or by bank transfer to the GENDIA bank account at the KBC bank (Anselmostraat 35, 2018 Antwerp, Belgium):